V-Zug Clothes Dryers Review

 Are V-Zug clothes dryers worth the money?

 Boasting premium Swiss Quality, V-Zug aims to deliver more than just the basics with its clothes dryers.
-If you’ve budgeted for a clothes dryer that’s priced $4,000 and up, then the Swedish manufacturer V-Zug might be one to consider.
+If you’ve budgeted for a clothes dryer that’s priced $4,000 and up, then the Swiss manufacturer V-Zug might be one to consider.
 With its clothes dryers recording nine and ten stars for their energy efficiency ratings, you could stand to save in the long run through cheaper energy bills.
 But be prepared to wait a few years!

 Heat pump dryers tend to be highly-efficient, and by keeping heat in the closed drying system, it allows you to position the dryer even in the smallest rooms.
 Both V-Zug models boast a number of programs as well as featuring advanced electronic displays.
 Additionally, you might find their moisture sensors a key benefit to help detect when your clothes are really dry, which then automatically shuts off the appliance to save on energy.
 That’s definitely the theme from V-Zug here!